kiwicopple/paul.copplest.one/docs/knowledge/physics.md

 ### Boltzman brain

-In theoretical physics, the Boltzmann brain hypothesis suggests that our entire universe could have emerged as a random, momentary fluctuation in a high-entropy state.
+A Boltzmann brain is an idea in science.
+Imagine the universe is so big and so old that, eventually, a brain pops into existence all by itself.
+It’s just random particles coming together in the right way, by pure chance.
+This brain thinks and feels like we do but doesn’t come from a living being.
+It doesn't even need to be a physical brain - it could just _think_ it's a physical brain.

-Imagine that the reality you perceive, including the past you remember, might be nothing more than a fleeting momentary construct, like a Boltzmann brain that forms briefly and then vanishes.
+It's a nice thought experiment for you, the reader.
+Imagine that the reality you perceive, including the past you remember, is nothing more than a fleeting momentary construct.
 As you read this, you think that you are a human, with a past and a future.
 But what if these "memories" and this "sense of self" is simply a random event that makes you _feel_ like you are a long-living entity.
 Consider that in the next moment, your entire existence might dissolve into the randomness from which it emerged.